4. External Review

 Initial Teacher Education (ITE): PGCE Physical Education and PGCE Mathematics: subject to the methodology set out in the Initial Teacher Education Inspection Handbook, September 2015.

-Art & Design Foundation Studies: subject to the methodology set out on the Further Education and Skills Inspection Handbook, August 2016.
+Art & Design Foundation Studies and level 7 Apprenticeship provision: subject to the methodology set out on the Further Education and Skills Inspection Handbook, August 2016.

 QAA Quality Code for HE